ErpNetDocs/webclient/inventory-control/issue.md

 In case you've made a mistake and want to start the execution process from scratch, type in "0*" followed by the affected product ID.

-If the **Executed** bar is left with zero, this will be interpreted as the product having issued "0 pcs" in the final issue store document.
+If the **Executed** bar is left with zero, this will be interpreted as the product being issued "0 pcs" in the final issue store document.

 ![Issue](pictures/inv_con_issue_zeronew.png)